jon-starnes/jon-starnes.old-site/_posts/blog/2016-08-23-bureau-of-labor-statistics-data-with-blscrapeR.md

 ## Conclusion
 The aims of this first post were simply to introduce a source of open data (BLS) and a tool for extracting that data (blscrapeR).
 Introducing sources of open access data and tools for using are the overall aims for this site.
-Grokking all of that occurs afterwards.

-My followup plans include more quantitative analysis and looking ahead at how marginal employment is distrbuted spatially in the US using GIS mapping first in R and then Python.
+Grokking all of that occurs after we have insights from a full analysis of relationships in the data.
+That will come later in this series on BLS data and US unemployment since 1993.